teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 FParsec and FsYacc support operator precedence and associativity to more intuitively write grammars (and automatically resolve LALR conflicts in the latter case).
 The former does it [via a special type][FParsec-operators], and the latter has direct support in the grammar definition files.

-Farkle added support for operator precedence and associativity in version 6.0.0, through objects named _operator scopes_.
-[The quick start guide has been updated](quickstart.html#Operator-Precedence) to talk about them.
+Farkle added support for operator precedence and associativity <!-- TODO: Add page? --> in version 6.0.0.

 ### Whitespace/comment handling